-Use the clear dot1x privileged EXEC command to clear IEEE 802.1x information for the switch or for the specified port.
+Use the clear dot1x privileged EXEC command on the switch stack or on a standalone switch to clear IEEE 802.1x information for the switch or for the specified port.

 clear dot1x {all | interface interface-id}

 all Clear all IEEE 802.1x information for the switch. interface interface-id Clear IEEE 802.1x information for the specified interface.